 11.1 Force Majeure

-A “Force Majeure” under this Agreement shall mean an event or occurrence or circumstance beyond the reasonable control of, and without the fault or negligence of the Party claiming Force Majeure, including, but not limited to, acts of God, labor dispute (including strikes), floods, earthquakes, storms, fires, lightning, epidemics, wars, riots, civil disturbances, sabotage, acts of public enemy, explosions, hurricane, tornado, orders, regulations or restrictions imposed by governmental, military, or lawfully established civilian authorities, or any other event or cause which is beyond the claiming Party's reasonable control, and which wholly or in part prevents the claiming Party from performing its obligations under this Agreement.
-Mere economic hardship of a Party does not constitute Force Majeure.
+A “Force Majeure” under this Agreement shall mean an event or occurrence or circumstance beyond the reasonable control of, and without the fault or negligence of the Party claiming Force Majeure, including, but not limited to, acts of God, labor disputes (including strikes except for labor disputes or strikes of FPL's or its Affiliates' employees), floods, earthquakes, storms, fires, lightning, epidemics, wars, riots, civil disturbances, sabotage, acts of public enemy, explosions, hurricane, tornado, orders, regulations or restrictions imposed by governmental, military, or lawfully established civilian authorities, or any other event or cause which is beyond the claiming Party's reasonable control, and which wholly or in part prevents the claiming Party from performing its obligations under this Agreement.
+Economic hardship of a Party does not constitute Force Majeure.
 A Force Majeure event does not include an act of negligence or wrongdoing.
 Neither Party will be considered in Default as to any obligation under this Agreement if prevented from fulfilling the obligation due to an event of Force Majeure.
 However, a Party whose performance under this Agreement is hindered by an event of Force Majeure shall make all reasonable efforts to perform its obligations under this Agreement.

 11.2 Notice

-The Party unable to carry out an obligation imposed on it by this Agreement due to Force Majeure shall notify the other Party as soon as practicable either orally or in writing, but under no circumstances less than twelve (12) hours after the occurrence of the cause relied on.
+The Party unable to carry out an obligation imposed on it by this Agreement due to Force Majeure shall notify the other Party as soon as practicable either orally or in writing.
+If such Force Majuere event occurs prior to the In-Service Date, such notice shall be delivered no later than twenty four (24) hours after the occurrence of such event.
+If such Force Majeure event occurs on or after the In-Service Date, such notice shall be delivered no later than one (1) hour after the occurrence of such event.

 11.3 Responsibility for Non-performance